-We go through diet soda in this house like it’s going out of style, so we end up putting a lot of cans in our recycling bins every week.
-How are the old cans recycled?
+If you go through soda or beer like it’s going out of style, you probably end up putting a lot of cans in your recycling bin every week.
+So what happens next?
+How are the old aluminum cans recycled?

 So, let’s take a look at what happens after you’ve polished off the last of that 12-pack.